Throstle (horse): 1894: three-year-old season

-On 11 May over the Rowley Mile at Newmarket Throstle, with Cannon in the saddle, stated at odds of 100/7 in a thirteen-runner field.
+On 11 May over the Rowley Mile at Newmarket Throstle, with Cannon in the saddle, stated at odds of 100/7 in a thirteen-runner field for the 1000 Guineas.
 After being among the leaders for most of the way she was outpaced in the closing stages and finished sixth behind Amiable, who won from Lady Minting and Mecca.

 Throstle bypassed the Oaks Stakes, which was won by Amiable, and reappeared in the Coronation Stakes at Royal Ascot on 20 June.
 Carrying a weight of 116 pounds she started at odd of 10/1 in a field which included Amiable (assigned 136 pounds), Glare (Brocklesby Stakes) and Jocasta (runner-up in the Middle Park Plate and Dewhurst Plate).
 After being restrained by Cannon in the early stages, Throstle moved into contention in the straight and got the better of a struggle with Royal Victoria to win by a head.
 At Sandown Park on 20 July she was matched against top-class weight-for-age competition in the ten furlong Eclipse Stakes and finished fourth behind Isinglass, Ladas and Ravensbury.
 Two weeks later she won the Nassau Stakes at Goodwood at odds of 6/1 and was described after the race as "probably the most improved three-year-old in training".